debiig92/host-react-todo-ts/README.md

 ## Structure

-This Micrfrontend project is divided en the following Microfrontends:
+This Microfrontend project is divided in the following Microfrontends:

-1. HOST: Container project for
+1. HOST: Container project for MF
 2. MF-CREATE-TODO: React-ts Project containing the create Todos Functionality
 3. MF-LIST-TODO:  React-ts Project containing  the Todo List Functionality